akhildevvr/StockPrediction_Python_UCD_BA/README.md

 https://www.quantshare.com/sa-43-10-ways-to-download-historical-stock-quotes-data-for-free

 Description

-Your program should be able to provide descriptive analytics of the trading price for any company the user selects.
+The program should be able to provide descriptive analytics of the trading price for any company the user selects.
 These include (but are not limited to):
- Mean;
+1. Mean;
- Quartiles;
+2. Quartiles;
- Range;
+3.Range;
- Standard variation;
+4. Standard variation;
- Coefcient of variation;
+5. Coefcient of variation;
- etc.

 It should also provide a way to graphically visualise data related to any company, such as:
- Raw time-series;
+1. Raw time-series;
- Trend lines;
+2. Trend lines;
- Moving Averages (e.g. MA(n), with user-selectable n);
+3. Moving Averages (e.g. MA(n), with user-selectable n);
- Weighted Moving Averages;
+4. Weighted Moving Averages;
- Moving Average Convergence/Divergence (MACD);
+5. Moving Average Convergence/Divergence (MACD);
- etc.

 Prediction

-Your program should provide closing price predictions for companies specified by the user, with regression models, using the following process (or similar):
+The program should provide closing price predictions for companies specified by the user, with regression models, using the following process (or similar):
-1. the user specifies the modelling period (i.e. the training data);
+1. The user specifies the modelling period (i.e. the training data);
 2. They also specify a date for which they require a prediction;
 3. A linear model is built, using the specified period;
 4. The prediction is produced, along with the model's RMSE and R2 value (coefcient of determination).